wieden-kennedy/autoscalebot/README.md

 * `AUTOSCALE_MAX_RESPONSE_TIME_IN_MS`

-    * the maximum time a response can take, before it counts as "failing".
+    * the maximum time a response can take, before it counts as "too slow".
 Defaults to `1000`.

 * `AUTOSCALE_MIN_RESPONSE_TIME_IN_MS`

-    * the minimum time a response can take, before it counts as "passing".
+    * the minimum time a response can take, before it counts as "too fast".
 Defaults to `200`.

 * `AUTOSCALE_NUMBER_OF_FAILS_TO_SCALE_UP_AFTER`